 GlaxoSmithKline’s revenue estimates

-Analysts expect a growth of ~7.8% in GlaxoSmithKline’s (GSK) 2Q16 revenues, to 6.4 billion British pounds.
-This follows strong product launches and improvements in the supply chain.
-The Novartis (NVS) deal will also add revenues to the Vaccines and Consumer Healthcare segments.
-These factors will have a long-term effect, and analysts estimate a year-over-year growth of ~13.6% and 10.9% for 3Q16 and 4Q16, respectively.
-On an annual basis, the estimates show a growth of ~9.9% for 2016 and ~4.4% for 2017.
+Analysts expect a growth of ~3% in GlaxoSmithKline’s (GSK) 4Q15 revenues at 6.36 billion pounds following strong product launches and improvements in the supply chain.
+The Novartis (NVS) deal should also add revenues to the Vaccines and Consumer Healthcare segments.

 GSK’s business is divided into three business segments: